Skip to main content

 The Checkout Workflow

 Next, let's write the checkout workflow.
 This workflow is triggered whenever a customer buys a widget.
-It creates a new order, then reserves inventory, then processes payment, then marks the order as paid.
+It creates a new order, then reserves inventory, then processes payment, then marks the order as paid and dispatches the order for fulfillment.
 If any step fails, it backs out, returning reserved inventory and marking the order as cancelled.

 DBOS durably executes this workflow: each of its steps executes exactly-once and if it's ever interrupted, it automatically resumes from where it left off.
 You can try this yourself!
 On the live application, start an order and press the crash button at any time.
 Within seconds, your app will recover to exactly the state it was in before the crash and continue as if nothing happened.